RQ

 Back to Advice

 REPAIRS & MAINTENANCEDoes Your Home Need Rewiring?
-UKCosts, Warning Signs, and What toExpect
+Costsand Signs

 Repairs & Maintenance6 min read1 April 2026

 Does Your Home Need Rewiring?
-UK Costs, Warning Signs, and What to Expect
+Costs and Signs

 Outdated electrical wiring is one of the most serious - and most overlooked - safety hazards in UK homes.
 Around a third of UK housing stock was built before 1965, and many of those properties still have original or aging wiring that doesn't meet modern safety standards.
 A full rewire is disruptive and not cheap, but it's essential when the existing installation is no longer safe.